Msmastr74/Bogobot/DOCS.md

 ## Stream Stats Pipeline
 `plugins/stats.py` owns the live stream data pipeline.
 Its default source is the Bogostream stats API at `https://bogo.swapjs.dev/api/stats`.
 Set `stats_source` to `ocr` to use the older frame/OCR pipeline.

 In API mode, `stats.py` polls `bogostream_stats_api_url` every `bogostream_stats_api_interval` seconds.
-The API response supplies lifetime engine/crowd totals, engine/crowd/combined rates, all-time best, the best snapshot in the latest tick, its source, active contributors, and the current record holder. `tick_best_arr` is converted into `bot.sort_values`; green/red section state is derived by checking whether each section value equals its 1-based index.
+The API response supplies lifetime engine/crowd totals, engine/crowd/combined rates, all-time best, the best snapshot in the latest tick, its source, active contributors, and the current record holder.
+The plugin accepts both the original flat response shape and the newer nested shape with `engine`, `crowd`, and `combined_tick` objects.
+The tick-best array is converted into `bot.sort_values`; green/red section state is derived by checking whether each section value equals its 1-based index.
 When that snapshot changes, the plugin emits the existing `bot.new_value(...)` callback so monitor, archive, and stats-monitor integrations continue to use the same event path.

 In OCR mode, `stats.py` registers an `@bot.new_frame_callback`, so every decoded stream frame flows through the visual update path.